se-edu/addressbook-level4/docs/UsingGithubPages.md

 Jekyll, a static site generator integrated with GitHub Pages, automatically renders Markdown files (in the `master` branch) to HTML, which are then deployed to the project site by GitHub Pages.

-Now that GitHub Pages has been set up, simply edit the documentation files in Markdown and GitHub Pages will automatically update the project site when the changes are committed to the `master` branch.

 ## Viewing the Project Site

-The project site URL follows the format `https://<organization-name>.github.io/<repo-name>`, e.g. https://se-edu.github.io/addressbook-level4.
+The project site URL follows the format `https://<username>.github.io/<repo-name>`, e.g. https://se-edu.github.io/addressbook-level4.
 By default, the [README](../README.md) file is displayed on this page.

 For the other pages, the structure of the site follows the structure of the repository. <br>
 For example, `docs/UserGuide.md` is published at `https://se-edu.github.io/addressbook-level4/docs/UserGuide.html`.

+## Updating the Project Site

+To update the project site, simply edit the documentation files in Markdown and push the changes to GitHub.
+GitHub Pages automatically updates the project site when changes are committed to the `master` branch (e.g. when the commit is pushed to the `master` branch or when the pull request containing the commit is merged into `master`).

 ## Customizing the Project Site